 Muslims visiting Thailand will be surprised by how Muslim-friendly its capital city Bangkok is.
 There are many restaurants in the city serving authentic Halal Thai food such as Thai Milk Tea and Som Tum – Green Papaya Salad and great halal specialities from neighbouring countries such as Malaysia, India and China, as well as the Middle East.

 During our trip to Bangkok, we always stop at Sukhumvit Soi Arab, a Muslim friendly alleyway with more than 40 halal Middle Eastern restaurants and shisha bars.
 It is totally worth visiting just to soak in the vibrant and energetic atmosphere of this cultural quarter!

 Plenty of tourist attractions won’t let you feel bored.
-Plus good news for our backpackers friends: you’re going to love Bangkok as everything is reasonably priced here.
-In case you want to have some beach time, leave the buzzling city for Pattaya or lesser known Hua Hin beach that is two and a half hour car journey away from Bangkok.
-The latter beach has all sorts of exciting watersports that you’ll enjoy: surfing, snorkeling, bungee jumping, wakeboard and sailing.
+Plus good news for our backpackers’ friends: you’re going to love Bangkok as everything is reasonably priced here.
+In case you want to have some beach time, leave the buzzing city for Pattaya or lesser-known Hua Hin beach that is two and a half-hour car journey away from Bangkok.
+The latter beach has all sorts of exciting watersports that you’ll enjoy: surfing, snorkelling, bungee jumping, wakeboard and sailing.

 4. Kuala Lumpur, Malaysia